moyodancer/Colorado-CompSci-Ugrad.github.io/pages/cser/cser_cs_vm.md

 ## Usage

-The VM runs a minimal installation of Ubuntu 20.04 (Focal Fossa) with preinstalled binaries for certian CSCI courses.
-This consists of a VSCode environment, a gcc enivronment, time series analysis tools, etc...
+The VM runs a minimal installation of Ubuntu 16.04.7 LTS (Xenial) with preinstalled binaries for certian CSCI courses.
+16.04.7 is required for some CSCI courses related to compiling older kernel source.
+In addition, it contains time series analysis tools and a VSCode environment.
+Use this VM if you cannot utilize the cloud coding environment due to poor or unavailable internet connectivity.

 ### Basics

 To launch the VM, select it in the left-side VMWare VM list and either double-click or select the green Start button at the top of the VirtualBox window.
 The VM will launch in its own window.
 After completing the boot process (you may see a black screen with scrolling text for a few moments), the VM will present a Welcome screen for you to create your account.
 Enter a username and password of your choosing for this.

-Guest Tools are pre-installed, so you are able to:
+VMWare Guest Tools are pre-installed, so you are able to:
-* Resize the VM window: the desktop will resize itself to accommodate your desired window size
+* Resize the VM window: the guest system will adjust resolution to accommodate your desired window size
 * Copy and Paste / Drag and Drop items from your machine to the virtual machine

 ## Frequently Asked Questions (FAQ)

 ### What is the root account password?

-As on most Debian-based system, the root account does not have a password set and is disabled.
+As on most Debian-based systems, the root account does not have a password set and is disabled.
 Use `sudo` if you need to run privileged commands on the account you created when you first boot the machine.

 ### Performance on the VM is poor, why is this?
 Virtualization Support is likley disabled on your computer.
 Please ensure Virtualization Support is enabled in your computer's firmware settings.